danielvarela/PSPHybridDE/README.md

 This package is only compatible with Python 3.4 and above.
 To install this package, please follow the instructions below:

-* The dependencies.
+* Install the previous descripted dependencies
-** Download and install PyRosetta following the instructions found at http://www.pyrosetta.org/dow ** Install the package itself:
+* Download and install PyRosetta following the instructions found at http://www.pyrosetta.org/dow
+* Install the package itself:

 ```console
 git clone https://github.com/danielvarela/PSPHybridDE.git